Nathan-sudo-pycharm/ToDo-website/README.md

 This is a simple ToDo application built with Next.js and Prisma, using SQLite as the backend database.
 The app stores all data on the client side.

 ## Features
-1.Create new tasks with a title and optional description.
+1.Create new tasks with a title and optional description.<br>
 2.Mark tasks as completed.